 As the price would suggest, the Ryobi is a smaller, less fully-featured machine than the Ego, with one less cutting option (there's no side-discharge), and it's smaller, 16 inches wide compared to the Ego's 21 inches.
 All of that means it's probably best for lawns that are fairly compact.
 However, speaking of compact, at 40 pounds with foldable handles, quite a few owners say they can hang it on a hook on the wall.

-Experts say corded electric mowers are the least expensive type to buy and maintain.
-Maintenance -- apart from sharpening the blades regularly -- is minimal; there is no gas to buy, no oil to change and no batteries to replace.
+Corded electric mowers are the least expensive type to buy and maintain.
+You have to sharpen the blades regularly, but there is no gas to buy, no oil to change and no batteries to replace.

 Power comes from an extension cord plugged into the nearest outlet.
 Though some find it a hassle to be mindful of the extension cord, many owners just follow a simple pattern to always keep the cord on the outside so it doesn't interfere with the mower.

 Experts don't give corded mowers much love, the highest rated model in one comprehensive professional round up, the Worx WG719 (Est. $200) earns unimpressive scores across the board, just ratings of Good for bagging, mulching and side discharge, Fair for handling, but a Very Good for ease of use.
 However, users are pretty pleased, saying it's light and easy to use, and is a great choice for a small backyard where you can mow in a logical pattern to keep the cord to your outside.

 The Worx WG719 has a 19-inch cutting width, three cutting options -- bagging, mulching and side discharge -- and cutting height adjustments from 1.25 to 4 inches.
 The handle is not adjustable, but it folds for storage and the Worx stands for storage as well, something space-challenged owners appreciate.